 Creating a Planning Map

-The order that is listed here, in what order they're in, is how they're going to show up on the Goal Clarity/Goal Achievement reports, as well as the Planning Map.
-You can take these and put them in different order.
-That's what order they'll show on the Planning Map regardless of the dates that you chronologically have created for these.
-Now, let's go into the Planning Map.
+The order that is listed here, in what order they're in, is how they're going to show up on the Goal Clarity, Goal Achievement reports, as well as the Planning Map.
+So you can take these and put them in different order, and that's what order they'll show in the Planning Map, regardless of the dates that you chronologically have created for these.
+So now let's go into the Planning Map.

-Sometimes with relationships, you may not start out creating an expectation that you're going to generate a Planning Map.
-This is something you can start in year two or year three with a client, but creating a Planning Map internally for your clients, at least internally you know what the status of everything and determine what's the best time to deliver it, so it's a great tool internally as well as externally.
+So sometimes with relationships, you may not start out creating an expectation that you're going to generate a Planning Map.
+This is something you can start in year two or year three with a client.
+But creating a Planning Map internally for your clients, at least internally you know what the status of everything and determine what's the best time to deliver it.
+So it's a great tool internally as well as externally.
 I recommend using a Planning Map with every client.

 Listen to this lesson